 - A brief history of abortion law in Canada.

-Note on language:
+A note on language:

-This module will use the language of “men” and “women” given that the abortion debate has mostly occurred on this terrain.
+This part of the module will use the language of “men” and “women” given that the abortion debate has mostly occurred on this terrain.
 That being said, it is important to keep in mind that not only women have abortions, and not only women get pregnant.
 Transmen and non-binary folks face additional barriers and challenges when it comes to reproductive rights and abortion access.

 Why are abortion politics important?